loda-lang/loda-programs/programs/oeis/list3.md

 * [A330002](http://oeis.org/A330002) ([L04 program](A330002.asm)): Beatty sequence for x, where 1/x + 1/(x+1)^2 = 1.
 * [A330003](http://oeis.org/A330003) ([L08 program](A330003.asm)): Beatty sequence for (x+1)^2, where 1/x + 1/(x+1)^2 = 1.
 * [A330067](http://oeis.org/A330067) ([L09 program](A330067.asm)): Beatty sequence for sinh(x), where 1/x + 1/sinh(x) = 1.
+* [A330085](http://oeis.org/A330085) ([L39 program](A330085.asm)): Length of longest binary word with the property that all distinct occurrences of identical-length blocks agree on at most n positions.
 * [A330115](http://oeis.org/A330115) ([L13 program](A330115.asm)): Beatty sequence for e^x, where 1/e^x + csch(x) = 1.
 * [A330133](http://oeis.org/A330133) ([L07 program](A330133.asm)): a(n) = (1/16)*(5 + (-1)^(1+n) - 4*cos(n*Pi/2) + 10*n^2).
 * [A330144](http://oeis.org/A330144) ([L20 program](A330144.asm)): Beatty sequence for (5/2)^x, where (3/2)^x + (5/2)^x = 1.